PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

 C:\ProgramData\Anaconda3\Scripts\pip.exe install numpy matplotlib pandas
 ```

-On Windows, PPMErrorCharter searches for `python.exe` by looking for subdirectories starting with "Python3" or "Python 3" below the following directories.
+On Windows, PPM Error Charter searches for `python.exe` by looking for subdirectories starting with "Python3" or "Python 3" below the following directories.
 It also looks for `python.exe` within each of the following directories (e.g. `C:\ProgramData\Anaconda3\python.exe`)
 * C:\Program Files
 * C:\Program Files (x86)